-Breakfast and dinner will be provided Saturday at the Dinning Pavilion.
+A Grab & Go Breakfast and dinner will be offered Saturday at the Dining Pavilion.

 The Admin Building will be a Polar Bear Cabin for the weekend.
-A wood stove will be going throughout the Camporee.
-Hot cocoa will be provided by our OA Illinek Lodge throughout the Camporee (bring your own cup).
-Lunch is on your own, troop adults must provide hot lunch for their Scouts.
+The Dinning Pavillion will also be heated.
+Hot cocoa will be provided by our OA Illinek Lodge in the Health Lodge throughout the Camporee (bring your own cup).
+Lunch is on your own, troop adults must provide a hot lunch for their Scouts.